-When climbing Mount Kilimanjaro you should prepare yourself for the infamous mountain sickness.
+When climbing Mount Kilimanjaro, you should prepare yourself for the infamous mountain sickness.
 This phenomenon can hit everyone so remember to take certain precautions in the thin air.
-High up in the mountains there is less oxygen.
-In order to avoid being hit by the symptoms - headache, nausea, dizziness - you should take it slow the first times at higher altitudes, and spend a few days without too many efforts before embarking on the more strenuous part of the trek .
-In this way your body will get used to the oxygen-depleted air.
+High up in the mountains there’s less oxygen.
+In order to avoid being hit by the symptoms - headache, nausea, dizziness - you should take it slow the first times at higher altitudes and spend a few days without too many efforts before embarking on the more strenuous part of the trek.
+This way your body will get used to the oxygen-depleted air.
 If you are serious affected by the altitude the best you can do is to come down from the heights as soon as possible.

 Amboseli National Park